jpds-zz/entrymgr/README.md

     $ entrymgr remove --name "Starting off"

-If the entry was the sole entry for that date, the date's directory will be automagically removed.
-If that date happened to be the one day for the entry's month, that month will also be removed, and so on.
+Upon receiving the running of the remove action, entrymgr will go through each of the entry's parent directory and remove them if they have no elements within them.
+In the tree example above, 28 would be removed, then 09, then 2013.

 Test suite
 ----------